-Residual Risk Mitigating controls Forecast Likelihood Impact direction of travel CR1: Reshaping Services 2 2 Effective challenge is in place to identify project work with a mixed economy model approach to Reshaping approved.
+Risk Description Residual Ri sk Mitigating controls Forecast · Likelihood Impact direction of travel CR1: Reshaping Services Political & Legislative: Political and legislative repercussions of failing to provide priority/statutory services.
+2 2 Effective challenge is in place to identify project work with a mixed economy model approach to Reshaping approved.
 Tranche 3 projects of a corporate nature lessen the impact on front line services.
 Risk management processes are embedded into project management to identify and mitigate the impacts on service users.
-1 2 Management Development Programme and Competency Framework aligned with the requirements of the 1 - 2 2 2 2 2 Effective challenge is in place to identify project work with a mixed economy model approach to Reshaping approved.
-Tranche 3 projects of a corporate nature lessen the impact on front line services.
-Risk management processes are embedded into project management to identify and mitigate the impacts on service users.
-1 2 Management Development Programme and Competency Framework aligned with the
+Resources: Failure to maximise and mobilise our existing resources in terms of skillsets, technology and assets to deliver the Reshaping Programme 1 2 Management Development Programme and Competency Framework aligned with the requirements of the Reshaping Programme.
+An 1

-Risk Description - Mitigating controls Forecast Likelihood Impact direction of travel and make financial savings.
+Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel and make financial savings.
 Organisational Development Work stream is in place to support the programme.
 Programme Board and Manager in places with project team resources considered for each project.
 Business cases developed for all projects and guidance in place.
 Management Development Programme and Competency Framework aligned with the requirements of the programme and an organisational work stream is in place to support the programme. travei Service Delivery & Wellbeing: Failure to effectively engage and communicate with our partners and service user to identify new ways of working and maximise opportunities to deliver alternative service models that best meet the diverse needs of the local community.
 Reputation: Reputational damage as a result of failing to deliver the Reshaping programme's aims and objectives and 2 Business cases consider non-financial implications of any proposed changes.
 Equality Impact Assessments embedded within the overall programme's management approach.
 Communications and engagement activities inform project development.
 Risk management contained within project documentation.
 Regular updates to Cabinet and Programme Board on status of the programme. the negative criticism this could attract from both residents and our external regulators.
 Consultation on the Council's budget annually includes questions relating to the approach being taken on Reshaping Services.

 Risk Description Residual Risk Mitigating controls Forecast Likelihood Impact direction of travel Programme Board includes representatives of partners.
-CR5: Waste Political & Legislative: Political and legislative repercussions of failing to comply with contract agreements, WG guidance and statutory waste targets 2 2 Partnership established to progress the regional waste solution.
+CR5: Waste , ' Political & Legislative: Political and legislative repercussions of failing to comply with contract agreements, WG guidance and statutory waste targets 2- 2- Partnership established to progress the regional waste solution.
 The Council is no longer meeting policy agreement recycling targets.
 Waste Resource Action Programme (WRAP) is due to be completed with Welsh Government by September 2017.
 Resources: Failure to comply with contract arrangements and/or meet statutory waste targets as a result of budgetary cuts and/or staff shortages.
-4 2 WG's Waste Data Flow Web-based reporting system and statutory National PI's.
+4 2- WG's Waste Data Flow Web-based reporting system and statutory National PI's.
 The 25 year Project Gwyrdd contract has been operational since 2016 which has very effective project management processes in place.
-1 Joint recycling contract is in place for food and green waste composting reprocessing in partnership with Cardiff City Council.
+Joint recycling contract is in place for food and green waste composting reprocessing in partnership with Cardiff City Council.
 New Household Waste Recycling Centre contract with FCC began in 2017.
 Bid for annual WG Environment Grant submitted.
-Service Delivery and Wellbeing: Failure to increase recycling rates and reduce landfill waste to an acceptable level (zero waste by 2050).
-1 2 Increased waste awareness initiatives.
-WG's Waste Data Flow Web-based reporting system and statutory National Performance Indicators.
-Reviewed residual waste,
+1- Service Delivery and Wellbeing: Failure to increase recycling rates and reduce landfill waste to an acceptable level (zero waste by 2050).
+1- 2- Increased waste awareness initiatives.